Why is work experience needed?

-There are some free online resources available that will give you a taste of what working in healthcare is all about.
+There are some fantastic free online resources available that will give you a taste of what working in healthcare is all about.
 For example:

 - Brighton and Sussex Medical School has created a free virtual work experience course which explores several different medical specialities

 - RCGP has also created an interactive platform called Observe GP which highlights the many different aspects of working in primary care

 Volunteer in your spare time